The 6 Best WordPress Contact Form Plugins

 Taking Contact Forms To the Next Level

-If you have a visually appealing, creative, multi-step form integrated with an autoresponder and a payment option, you’ve come a long way from the simple three-fields and a button option.
+If you have contact form that follows our 7 Tips For Increasing Contact Form Engagement integrated with an autoresponder and a payment option, you’ve come a long way from the simple three-fields and a button option.
 With modern code being as powerful and versatile as it is, there isn’t much that can’t be accomplished with contact forms.
 You just need to develop a decent understanding of the mechanics first, and then find the right tools.
-That’s why we decided to create this series of articles on contact forms.
-The next installment will explore the different types of CAPTCHAs that can be integrated with contact forms.
-It will be dedicated to keeping your inbox and/or your database free of spam!
+That’s why we decided to create this series of articles on contact forms!
+Our next installment will explore how to protect your contact forms from spam with CAPTCHA technology.
+Read on and unleash the true power of contact forms!

 Also on the WHC Blog